Kondareddy1209/Movie_recommendations/README.md

 ### Prerequisites

 - Python 3.7 or above.
 - Virtual environment (optional but recommended).
+- Some Familiar with Google Cloud [Buckets].
 - Kaggle API key for downloading datasets.
+- Using Pandas , Flask library.

 ### Steps